-The best BPO collection process providers invest in IT infrastructure and systems and continually update these resources to promote efficiency throughout all phases of the collection process.
+The best managed servicing BPO collection process providers invest in IT infrastructure and systems and continually update these resources to promote efficiency throughout all phases of the collection process.
 This gives them capabilities and capacity far beyond what most auto lenders can afford.
 Some of the specific ways that these IT resources and systems improve collection efficiency and effectiveness include:

 - Fraud detection, which can help uncover discrepancies that can be early indications of eventual delinquencies or defaults.

 - Integrated bankruptcy monitoring services, which provide automated notifications regarding accounts filing for bankruptcy.